PrestaShop/prestashop-specs/ps_facetedsearch.md

 **Sorting of brands in front-office**

-In front-office, brands are sorted by ascending alphabetical order.
+In front-office, if brands starts with a character, so sort by ascending alphabetical order.

-If brands are numbers, they are sorted by increasing number.
+In front-office, if brands starts with number, so sort by increasing number and ignore other characters after number.

 If the merchant selected a filter number limit, so show the X filters with the most results and sort them by ascending alphabetical order or increasing number.

+Example, in brackets the number of result:

+38 (50)
+40 (20)
+42 (100)

+10 cm (50)
+30 cm (20)
+40 cm (100)

+Adidas (291)
+Converses (625)
+Nike (406)

 **Sorting of attributes values in front-office**